Rigelrain/QueueBot/README.md

 # QueueBot
-Queue bot for Discord, written for the [Pokemon Sword & Shield Discord](http://discord.gg/pokemonswordshield "Pokemon Sword & Shield Discord")
+Originally made by detjensrobert as a [Pokemon Sword & Shield Discord QueueBot](https://github.com/detjensrobert/QueueBot).

+Adapted from there to work as a queue bot for Animal Crossing New horizons.

 ------------